 Muni national long portfolios invest in bonds issued by various state and local governments to fund public projects.
 The income from these bonds is generally free from federal taxes.
 To lower risk, these portfolios spread their assets across many states and sectors.
-These portfolios have durations of more than 7.0 years (or, if duration is unavailable, average maturities of more than 12 years).
+These portfolios have durations of more than 6.0 years (or average maturities of more than 12 years).

-Category Group Index: Barclays Municipal TR USD Category Index: Barclays Municipal 20 Yr 17-22 TR USD Morningstar Index: None
+Category Group Index: Barclays Municipal TR USD Category Index: BBgBarc Municipal TR USD